thom-in-paris/toolbox/README.md

 # toolbox

-A complete list of the tools I use to navigate the web.
+A complete list of the tools I use to better navigate the web.

 - **My favourites ! ;)** 🌟